A note on critical intersections of classical and Schatten $p$-balls: Proof of Theorem

 where $X$ is distributed with density proportional to $f_{2,2,n}$, recall \eqref{eq:fpbetan}.
 We will first derive limit theorems for numerator and denominator of \eqref{eq:170823A} separately and then combine them using Lemma~\ref{lem:domination}.

 \begin{lemma} If $X$ is distributed with density proportional to $f_{2,2,n}$, then

 \end{lemma} \begin{proof} We put

-The fluctuations for the largest eigenvalue were stated in the introduction and by symmetry of the density function we have that the random variables $\max X_i$ and $-\min X_i$ are identically distributed.
+The fluctuations for the largest eigenvalue were stated in the introduction and, by symmetry of the density function, the random variables $\max X_i$ and $-\min X_i$ are identically distributed.
 Thus, we obtain that, as $n\to\infty$,

 By the asymptotic independence stated in \cite[Corollary 1]{BDN10} and mentioned above in Conjecture~\ref{conjecture} we deduce that, for every $x\in\IR$,

 as $n\to\infty$. \end{proof}